Culture & Behaviours

 “Our interest in risk developed initially through our consultancy work in the wealth management, insurance and finance sectors.
 It was evident how challenging it is to quantify risk and predict outcomes.
 It was also apparent that the human contribution and risk psychology weren’t being considered.
 As we developed the concept of Risk Type working across many sectors, we began to appreciate that our approach also had a role to play in H&S.”

-What issues are there with traditional h&s techniques?
+What issues are there with traditional health & safety techniques?

 “H&S approaches nearly always involve ‘blanket’ approaches that emphasise procedures, processes and regulation rather than human factors.”

 How does psychology and health & safety overlap?

 “Everyone has their own distinctive risk disposition which is deeply rooted in their personality.
 To be most effective in a work environment, they need to understand how this influences their behaviour and decision-making.
 If you know your own biases you can properly take personal responsibility – that applies from the boardroom to the shop floor.”

 Your talk focuses on the ‘Human factor risk’.
 Could you explain what that is?